kevinsimper/form-validate/README.md

 A easy form validation with jquery, that is very readable and easy to remember because of the nearly spoken code.

+Features:
+- Removes classes that were added automaticly, when the problem is fixed.

 ```
 var name = $('#name')
 ,   email = $('#email')